open-resources/dash_curriculum/tutorial/part3/chapter11.md

 # Chapter 11: Additional Components

 ## What you will learn
 In this chapter we will introduce several additional components that go beyond what we have seen so far, but that are necessary to further customise apps.
+In this chapter you'll learn:
 ```{admonition} Learning Intentions
 - How to look for additional components
 - Familiarize with some of the most common additional components
 ```

 ## 11.1 Introducing additional components
-Dash libraries include a lot of components that serves multiple purposes.
-It may be a bit overwhelming to navigate through all components, in search for the one that works for our needs.
-In this chapter we will provide some structure around the components you may include in your app.
+Dash libraries include a lot of components that serve multiple purposes.
+It may be a bit overwhelming to navigate through all components, in search for the one that meets our needs.
+In this chapter we will provide some structure around the components you may need to include in your app.

 We will broke down components into categories, grouping together components that serve the same purpose.
 For each category, we will present some of the most common components in detail.

-All additional components that will be presented come from these very common libraries.
-By clicking on the links, you'll be able to access to each library documentation:
+All components below come from these very common libraries:
 - dcc : [Dash core components](https://dash.plotly.com/dash-core-components)
 - dbc : [Dash boostrap components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/)

-In the links above, it is possible to search for keywords and find the components we need.
+In the above links to the library documentation, it is possible to search for keywords and find the components we need.
 Once we've identified the components that we want to include in our app, [this cheatsheet](https://dashcheatsheet.pythonanywhere.com/) is another powerful tool that helps us understanding how components can be customised.

 ## 11.2 Data Display Components

 ### 11.2.1 Upload
 The `Upload` component allows us to upload a file to the dashboard.
 For this example we will upload a [CSV file](https://www.howtogeek.com/348960/what-is-a-csv-file-and-how-do-i-open-it/) and plot the data.
 Download [this](ch11_files/rotation_angle.csv) CSV file and run the follwing code to try it out:

 ```{attention}
 Note that the `update_fig()` callback is design for a specific type of data.
 Different data wrangling will be required based on the type of data you are importing.